Our Students

 white arrow

 Mia has been teaching at Primavera since 2011.
-She considers herself incredibly lucky to have taught Preschool, Kindergarten, and 2nd through 6th grades.
-She has been teaching in the 2nd grade classroom since 2021 and is excited to be co-teaching alongside Mrs. Heather in the 4th & 5th grade classroom this year!
+She considers herself incredibly lucky to have taught Preschool, Kindergarten, and 2nd through 6th grades here and is currently content leading our 4th graders.

 Mia received her BSED from NAU in 2012 and taught Integrated Technology to grades K-8 at Mingus Springs Charter School before landing at Primavera.
-Her teaching strengths lie in her varied educational and experiential backgrounds.
-This allows her to provide rich, creative, and exciting hands on learning opportunities.
+Her teaching strengths lie in her varied educational and experiential backgrounds, which include visual arts, martial arts, writing, boutique and resale shop ownership, and art/nature-focused preschool and summer programs.
+These allow her to provide rich, creative, and exciting hands-on learning opportunities.
 She believes the learning environment itself is a powerful teacher.

 Back to Top